andersinno/SenseHel/docs/api.md

 # Browsable API

-Please see `/api/schema/` in browser for full documentation of available endpoints and methods.
+Please see `/api/schema/` in browser for full documentation of all available endpoints and methods.
+In this document login and few methods are described in order to have working examples at hand.

+Some development helper scripts can be found from `backend/scripts/api/`.

 # Login